STAT545-UBC/STAT545-UBC-original-website/packages04_foofactors-package-01.md

 ```
-#> [eea630a] 2015-11-19: Initial commit
+#> [b2420e7] 2015-11-20: Initial commit
 ```

 FYI RStudio can also initialize a Git repository, in any Project, even if it's not an R package: *Tools > Version Control > Project Setup*.
 Then choose *Version control system: Git* and *initialize a new git repository for this project*.
-Then restart RStudio in the Project.

 ### Add your first function